Home Improvement Ideas to Increase Your Home’s Value

 f.
 Heating and A/C. Nothing says home value like a good-working heating and A/C unit.
 Change air duct filters monthly or quarterly, depending upon your usage and the type of filters you use.
 Hire a service or maintain your heating and cooling unit to make sure that it is functioning properly so it will be ready when you need to use it.

 g.
-Sinks and appliances.
+Sinks and Appliances.
 Nothing increases your house value like the shine and luster of sinks and appliances.
-Make it part of your weekly routine to clean out your refrigerator of old food and other items that are past their expiration date.
+Make it part of your routine to sanitize them and keep them in working order.
+Replace the water filter on your refrigerator, if you have one.
+Make it part of your weekly routine to clean out your refrigerator of old food and other items that are well past their expiration date.

 i.
-Bugs and pests.
-Research online for a safe and effect way to eliminate pests, depending on the type you have, to keep your family and your pets safe.
+Bugs and Pests.
+Research online for a safe and effective way to eliminate pests, depending on the type you have, to keep your family and your pets safe.
 Consult with an exterminating service, if you’re not sure how.

 The bathroom is a prime target area for home improvement.
 Keep your bathrooms clean and make them shine.
 If your vanities and mirrors are getting dated, replace them.
 If you’re on a budget, consider swapping out old knobs with something newer and brighter on your cabinetry.
 Update your curtains or blinds on bathroom windows.
 Replace your shower curtain and rings.
 If you think it’s time to re-tile your shower, select colors and patterns that will look clean, or consider installing a plastic shower enclosure to save time and effort on cleaning and maintenance.
 Keep vanity cabinets clutter-free by discarding bathroom or beauty products you may no longer need or use.
 If worn or cracked, replace flooring with tile or other waterproof flooring that will make your bathroom pop!